CalebCouch/tbGIVE/README.md

 ## TBPUB Node

 ### Description
 A TBPUB Node is a lightweight version of the Root Node that gets the blockchain from a trusted source such as blockstream.info.
-And obtains the published documents from a non trusted source.

-After getting the list of published documents and the blockchain data, It will verify that none of the documents have been tampered with.
+And obtains the published books from a non trusted source.
+After getting the list of published books and the blockchain data, It will verify that none of the books have been tampered with.

 ### Requirements
 1. URL to a hosted and trusted service such as blockstream.info to get blockchain data
-2. URL to a hosted and nontrusted service that gives the published documents
+2. URL to a hosted and nontrusted service that gives the published books